A laptop, notebook, and film camera

 Troubleshooting: image display problems

-Here’s how to solve some typical image-related issues.
+Here's how to solve several typical image-related issues.

 Image size problems

-Problem: Images are either too big or too small, throwing off the page layout and impacting the overall experience.
+Problem: Images are too big or small, throwing off the page layout and impacting the overall experience.

 Solution: If you're using a template or theme, check the suggested image dimensions.
 Use your site editor to specify render sizes to ensure images aren't shown at their entire, unaltered size.